Engee documentation

 Syntax

-You can call the system object constructor in the following ways:
+The constructor of a system object can be called in the following ways:

-• object = EngeePhased.URA creates a uniform rectangular antenna array (URA) formed from identical isotropic phased array elements with by default property values.
-The elements of the rectangular antenna array are arranged in the yz plane as a rectangular array.
-The direction of view of the antenna array (boresight) is along the positive x axis.
-Example:
+• object = EngeePhased.URA creates a uniform rectangular antenna array (URA) formed from identical isotropic phased array elements with default property values.
+The elements of a rectangular antenna array are arranged in the yz plane in the form of a rectangular array.
+The viewing direction of the antenna array (boresight) is directed along the positive axis x.

 array = EngeePhased.URA

-• object = EngeePhased.URA(Name=Value) creates a uniform rectangular antenna array (URA) with each specified property Name (name) set to the specified Value (value).
+• object = EngeePhased.URA(Name=Value) creates a uniform rectangular antenna array (URA) with each specified Name property set to the specified Value.
 You can specify additional arguments as a name-value pair in any order (Name1=Value1,…,NameN=ValueN).
-Example:

 array = EngeePhased.URA(Taper=[2 0.2 1])

-• object = EngeePhased.URA(SZ,D,Name=Value) creates a uniform rectangular antenna array (URA) with the Size property set to SZ and the ElementSpacing property set to D, and the other specified properties Name (name) set to the specified Value (value).
-Example:
+• object = EngeePhased.URA(SZ,D,Name=Value) creates a uniform rectangular antenna array (URA) with the Size property set to SZ, and for the ElementSpacing property , the value D, and other specified Name properties set to the specified Value.

 array = EngeePhased.URA(SZ,D,Lattice="Triangular")

-SZ and D are value-only arguments.
+SZ and D they are arguments for values only.
 When specifying a value-only argument, all preceding value-only arguments must be specified.
 The arguments of the Name-Value pair can be specified in any order.

-• RESP = object(FREQ,ANG) returns the responses of the rectangular antenna array elements, argument RESP, at the operating frequencies specified in the FREQ argument and the directions specified in the ANG arguments.
+• RESP = object(FREQ,ANG) returns the responses of the rectangular antenna array elements, the argument RESP, at the operating frequencies specified in the argument FREQ, and the directions specified in the arguments ANG.

-When the object is first executed, it is initialised.
-This initialisation fixes the non-configurable properties and input characteristics such as size, complexity and input data type.
-If you change an unconfigurable property or input specification, the EngeePhased.URA system object generates an error.
-To change an unconfigurable property or input specification, you must first call the release! method to unlock the object.
+When an object is executed for the first time, it is initialized.
+This initialization captures non-configurable properties and input characteristics such as size, complexity, and type of input data.
+If you change the non-configurable property or input specification, the system object EngeePhased.URA returns an error.
+To change non-configurable properties or input data, you must first call the method release! to unlock the object.

 Details

-Size - dimensionality of the rectangular antenna array
+Size — the dimension of the rectangular antenna array

 Details

-The dimensionality of a rectangular antenna array, given as a vector of 1-by-2 integers or a single integer.
+The dimension of a rectangular antenna array, defined as a vector of 1 by 2 integers or a single integer.

-• If Size is a 1-by-2 vector, the vector is [NumberOfRows, NumberOfColumns].
+• If Size is a 1 by 2 vector, then the vector has the form [NumberOfRows, NumberOfColumns].

 • If Size is a scalar, then the rectangular antenna array has the same number of elements in each row and each column.
-For URA, the elements of the antenna array are indexed from top to bottom of a column and then to the next columns from left to right.
-In this figure, a Size rectangular antenna array with a value of [3,2] has three rows and two columns.
+For URA, the antenna array elements are indexed from top to bottom in a column and then in the following columns from left to right.
+In this picture, a rectangular antenna array Size with the value [3,2] it has three rows and two columns.

 so ura